ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 If the aircraft appears stable enough to attempt QAUTOTUNE and you have sufficient battery to last through a QAUTOTUNE then you can follow the instructions in the :ref:`QAUTOTUNE<qautotune-mode>` page.
+Often, after a good manaul tune or using the`Quick VTOL Tune LUA script <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Scripting/applets/VTOL-quicktune.md>`__ , this will not be necessary.

 You should use QAUTOTUNE on one axis at a time (setting :ref:`Q_AUTOTUNE_AXES <Q_AUTOTUNE_AXES>` for the axis you want to